 The SAR provides a right for the data subject / applicant to see their own personal data, rather than a right to see copies of documents that contain their personal data.
 Often, the easiest way to provide the relevant information is to supply online access, or copies of original documents, where it is reasonable to do so.
-See page 8 of the ICO Codes of Practice on SAR.
+See the ICO Code of Practice on SAR.